-New Corset Patterns from Anachronism in Action, plus a giveaway!
+New Corset Patterns from Anachronism in Action

 We love a good corset pattern!
 Today we’re thrilled to announce two new corset patterns from Anachronism in Action, available exclusively from Cosplay by McCall’s.
 The SHAPESHIFTER underbust corsets have two different construction options, with bonus tips on working with sequin fabrics.
 The LACED overbust corset package includes information on creating the lace appliqué embellishments.
 And you can enter for a chance to win both patterns, plus the other three Cosplay by McCall’s patterns, plus a NEW SEWING MACHINE here!